geudde/attic-chest/pages/04.season-3/12.meeting-33/06.painter/docs.md

 #### A Catholic Story

-There once was a Painter in Catholic Days,
+There once was a painter in Catholic days,
-&emsp;Like Job, who eschewed all Evil;
+&emsp;Like Job, who eschewed all evil;
-Still on his Madonnas the curious may gaze
+Still on his madonnas the curious may gaze
-With Applause & Amazement, but chiefly his Praise
+With applause & amazement, but chiefly his praise
-&emsp;And Delight, was in painting the Devil.
+&emsp;And delight, was in painting the devil.

-They were Angels compar’d to the Devils he drew,
+They were angels compar’d to the devils he drew,
-&emsp;Who beseig’d poor St Anthony’s Cell;
+&emsp;Who beseig’d poor St Anthony’s cell;
 Such hot burning eyes, such a d--nable hue,
-You could even smell Brimstone, their breath was so blue,
+You could even smell brimstone, their breath was so blue,
-&emsp;He painted the Devil as well.
+&emsp;He painted the devil as well.

-And now had the Artist a Picture begun,
+And now had the artist a picture begun,
-&emsp;’Twas over the Virgin’s church Door;
+&emsp;’Twas over the Virgin’s church door;
-She stood on the Dragon, embracing her Son;
+She stood on the dragon, embracing her son;
-Many Devils already this Painter had done,
+Many devils already this painter had done,
 &emsp;But this must out do all before.

-The old Dragons Imps, as they fled thro’ the air,
+The old dragon’s imps, as they fled thro’ the air,
 &emsp;At seeing it, paus’d on the wing;
-For he had the likeness so just to a Hair
+For he had the likeness so just to a hair
 That they came as if Apollyon himself had been there,
-&emsp;To pay their Respects to their King.
+&emsp;To pay their respects to their king.

-Ev’ry Child at beholding it, shiver’d with dread,
+Ev’ry child at beholding it, shiver’d with dread,
 &emsp;And scream’d as he turn’d away quick:
 Not an old woman saw it, but, raising her head,
-Dropt a bead, made a Cross on her wrinkles, and said,
+Dropt a bead, made a cross on her wrinkles, and said,
 &emsp;“God help me from ugly Old Nick!”

-What the Painter so earnestly thought on by Day,
+What the painter so earnestly thought on by day,
 &emsp;He sometimes would dream of by night:
 But once he was startled as sleeping he lay,
-’Twas no Fancy, no Dream — he could plainly survey
+’Twas no fancy, no dream — he could plainly survey
-&emsp;That the Devil himself was in sight.
+&emsp;That the devil himself was in sight.

-“You rascally Dauber,” old Beelzebub cries,
+“You rascally dauber,” old Beelzebub cries,
 &emsp;“Take heed how you wrong me again!
-Though your Caricatures for myself I despise,
+Though your caricatures for myself I despise,
-Make me handsomer now in the multitude’s Eyes,
+Make me handsomer now in the multitude’s eyes,
 &emsp;Or see if I threaten in vain!”

-Now the Painter was bold, and religious beside,
+Now the painter was bold, and religious beside,
-&emsp;And on Faith he had certain Reliance:
+&emsp;And on faith he had certain reliance:
-So, earnestly he all his Countenance ey’d,
+So, earnestly he all his countenance ey’d,
-And thank’d him for sitting, with Catholic Pride,
+And thank’d him for sitting, with Catholic pride,
 &emsp;And sturdily bade him defiance.

-Betimes in the morning the Painter arose,
+Betimes in the morning the painter arose,
 &emsp;He is ready as soon as ’tis light;
-Ev’ry look, ev’ry line, ev’ry Feature he knows,
+Ev’ry look, ev’ry line, ev’ry feature he knows,
-’Tis fresh in his Eye, to his Labor he goes,
+’Tis fresh in his eye, to his labor he goes,
 &emsp;And he has the wicked on quite.

 Happy man!
-He is sure the Resemblance can’t fail,
+He is sure the resemblance can’t fail,
 &emsp;The tip of his nose is red hot,
-There’s his Grin and his Fangs, his Skin cover’d with Scale,
+There’s his grin and his fangs, his skin cover’d with scale,
-And that — the identical Curl in his Tail,
+And that — the identical curl in his Tail,
-&emsp;Not a mark, not a Claw is forgot.
+&emsp;Not a mark, not a claw is forgot.

-He looks, and retouches again with Delight,
+He looks, and retouches again with delight,
-&emsp;’Tis a Portrait complete to his mind;
+&emsp;’Tis a portrait complete to his mind;
-He touches again, and again feeds his Sight,
+He touches again, and again feeds his sight,
-He looks round for Applause, and he sees with affright,
+He looks round for applause, and he sees with affright,
-&emsp;*The Original* standing behind.
+&emsp;*The original* standing behind.

 “Fool!
 Idiot!” old Beelzebub grinn’d as he spoke,
-&emsp;And stampt on the Scaffold in ire;
+&emsp;And stampt on the scaffold in ire;
-The Painter grew pale, for he knew it no joke,
+The painter grew pale, for he knew it no joke,
-’Twas a terrible Height, & the Scaffolding broke,
+’Twas a terrible height, & the scaffolding broke,
-&emsp;The Devil could wish it no higher.
+&emsp;The devil could wish it no higher.

 “Help!
 Help me!
 O Mary!” he cried in alarm,
-&emsp;And the Scaffold sank under his Feet:
+&emsp;And the scaffold sank under his feet:
-From the Canvas the Virgin extended her arm,
+From the canvas the Virgin extended her arm,
-She caught the good Painter, she sav’d him from harm;
+She caught the good painter, she sav’d him from harm;
-&emsp;There were Thousands who saw, in the Street.
+&emsp;There were thousands who saw, in the street.

-The old Dragon fled, when the Wonder he spied,
+The old dragon fled, when the wonder he spied,
-&emsp;And curs’d his own fruitless Endeavour;
+&emsp;And curs’d his own fruitless endeavour;
-While the Painter call’d after, his Rage to deride,
+While the painter call’d after, his rage to deride,
-Shook his Pallet & Brushes in Triumph, and cried,
+Shook his pallet & brushes in triumph, and cried,
 &emsp;“I’ll paint thee more ugly than ever!”

 Andrew Aguecheek